atcg/splicefinder/README.md

+#### Harvesting splice sites and mapping to ESTs ####

 After this comes one of the trickier parts.
-We'll process all of these exonerate files to harvest the putative contiguous genomic region sequences and align to the proteins.
-For instance, rat protein ENSRNOP00000046335 was mapped to the rat chromosome 7 between base pairs 143497108 and 143489162.
-Additionally, exonerate uncovered 8 introns spread throughout the alignment.
-The first intron starts at about bp 143496581 and ends at bp 143495791.
-So, we'll designate the first intron as running from 143496581-143497108.
-We want to pull the rat genomic DNA sequence from 143496581-143497108 and align it to the original mouse EST sequence.
+We'll process all of these exonerate files to harvest the putative contiguous genomic region sequences.
+For instance, rat cDNA ENSRNOT00000018050 was mapped to rate chromosome 4 between base pairs 148761547 and 148757362.
+Additionally, exonerate found 1 intron between bases 206 and 207 of the cDNA.
+We want to pull the rat DNA sequence from 1-206 in the cDNA (and also the one from 207-2378) and align it to the original mouse EST sequence.

-Let's say this exon sequence aligns at base pairs 10-537 in the mouse EST. We would then code this as rat-inferred splice sites before base 10 and after 537 in the mouse EST. We'll gather all such inferred splice sites for each EST, keeping track of which ones come from which species.
+Let's say this exon sequence aligns at base pairs 10-215 in the mouse EST. We would then code this as rat-inferred splice sites before base 10 and after 215 in the mouse EST. We'll gather all such inferred splice sites for each EST, keeping track of which ones come from which species.

 I'll present this all in heavily-commented code below.